William Huskisson: Death

 Huskisson had been diagnosed with strangury, a tender inflammation of the kidneys.
 He had undergone surgery, and had been advised by Royal doctor William George Maton to cancel all forthcoming appointments, which included the opening of the Liverpool and Manchester Railway.
-Huskisson chose to ignore this advice, believing the opening event too important to cancel.
+Huskisson chose to ignore this advice, believing the opening event too important to avoid.
 He rode down the line in a special train constructed for the Duke of Wellington and his guests and dignitaries, pulled by the locomotive Northumbrian which was driven by George Stephenson himself.
 This train was the only train on the south track; the other seven were in procession on the northern track.
 At Parkside railway station, near the midpoint of the line, the locomotives made a scheduled stop to take on fuel and water.
-Although the company had implicitly warned passengers to remain on the trains while this took place, around fifty of the dignitaries on board alighted when the Duke of Wellington's special train stopped.
+Although the company had implicitly warned passengers to remain on the trains while this took place, around 50 of the dignitaries on board alighted when the Duke of Wellington's special train stopped.
 One of those who got off was Huskisson, who approached the Duke to take this opportunity to repair their relationship after a great falling out, which resulted in Huskisson leaving the government, and shook his hand.

 At this time the train being pulled by Rocket approached on the other line.
 Rocket was being driven by Joseph Locke, George Stephenson's assistant and future eminent engineer in his own right.
 A shout went up, "An engine is approaching.
 Take care, gentlemen!"
 The other disembarked passengers either climbed back into their seats, or stepped over the northern line and completely out of the way.
 A third option was available, to stand with one's back to the stationary coaches, as there was a four-foot gap between the lines, and even though the Duke's private carriage was wider than a then-standard carriage, it would have still been possible to stand between the stationary train and the travelling train and remain safe.
 However, what unfolded was a calamitous series of events.
 Huskisson was known to be clumsy, and had endured a long list of problems from his regular trips and falls; he had twice broken his arm and never fully recovered the use of it.
 Added to this, he was only a few weeks post surgery and was present against his doctor's advice.